HL7/fhir-qi-core/input/pages/index.md

 QI-Core has been harmonized with other FHIR-based initiatives, particularly, the [Data Access Framework (DAF)](https://oncprojectracking.healthit.gov/wiki/display/TechLabSC/DAF+Home).
-[US Core]({{site.data.fhir.ver.uscore}}) is a US Realm Implementation Guide, developed under the DAF initiative, that maps ONC Common Clinical Data Set elements to FHIR resources.
+[US Core]({{site.data.fhir.ver.uscore}}) is a US Realm Implementation Guide, developed under the DAF initiative, that maps ASTP/ONC's United States Core Data for Interoperability (USCDI) elements to FHIR resources.
 The data elements in US Core are also in QI-Core, and whenever possible, profiles defined in QI-Core are derived from the profiles in US Core.
 As a result, conforming to US Core automatically satisfies a significant subset of the conformance requirements of QI-Core.
 QI-Core conformance involves supporting certain additional data elements not required by US Core, because they are needed for quality